-The heart is the hardest working muscle in the body.
-The average heart beats 100,000 times a day, day and night, to supply oxygen and nutrients throughout the body.
-Blood pumped by the heart also shuttles waste products such as carbon dioxide to the lungs so it can be eliminated from the body.
+The heart is the hardest working muscle in your body.
+The average heart beats 100,000 times a day, day and night, to supply oxygen and nutrients throughout your body.
+Blood pumped by the heart also shuttles waste products such as carbon dioxide to the lungs so it can be eliminated from your body.
 Proper heart function is essential to support life.

 Coronary artery disease (CAD), commonly known as heart disease, is a condition in which cholesterol, calcium, and other fats accumulate in the arteries that supply blood to the heart.
+It is the most common type of heart disease.
 This material hardens forming a plaque that blocks blood flow to the heart.
 When a coronary artery narrows due to plaque buildup or some other cause, the heart muscle is starved for oxygen and a person experiences chest pain known as angina.
+CAD

 Sometimes a piece of a fatty plaque in a coronary artery breaks off or ruptures.
 When this happens, a blood clot forms in the area in response to the injury.
 The clot may block the flow of blood through the artery, causing a heart attack.
 Sadly, some heart attacks lead to the heart stopping completely, a situation known as sudden cardiac arrest.
 The heart may also start to beat in a very dangerous rhythm called ventricular tachycardia, which is potentially fatal.